 In connection with the operation of the Regional Landfill Facility (RLF), the Authority has entered into various long-term agreements with certain municipalities impacted by the RLF.
 The agreements generally provide for minimum payments to the municipalities for a period of 25 years and contain provisions for additional or reduced payments in the event accepted tonnage varies from contractually stated amounts.
-Host community benefit expense was \$460,000 in 2020 and 2019, respectively.
+Host community benefit expense was \$460,000 in 2021 and 2020.